IG024: Surgery Guidelines for USDA Covered Non-Rodent Species and Agricultural Animals Used in Research and Teaching

 - Once animal is normal and skin sutures/stapes are removed, specific post-surgery care and its documentation are no longer required.

-Post-operative clinical signs that may be associated with pain and distress can include the following, which should be recorded in the medical records for the specific animal:
+Post-operative clinical signs that may be associated with pain and distress can include the following, which should be documented for the specific animal:

 - Decreased food and water consumption, weight loss.